behu-kea/first-semester-java/lessons/week-05/1-monday.md

 How do you check if two strings are a rotation of each other?

 How do you check if a given string is a palindrome?

+**General**

+Find the median of two sorted arrays.
+Click for the solution.

+Given two strings, write a function that returns the longest common substring.
+Click for the solution.

+Compress a string by shortening every repeated char to that char followed by the number of repetitions.